sourmash-bio/sourmash/doc/command-line.md

 in the collection (as you would have to, with a zipfile).
 This can be useful if you want to refer to different subsets of the collection without making multiple copies in a zip file.

+### Using sourmash plugins

+As of sourmash v4.7.0, sourmash has an experimental plugins interface!
+The plugin interface supports extending sourmash to load and save signatures in new ways, and also supports the addition of sourmash subcommands via `sourmash scripts`.

+In order to use a plugin with sourmash, you will need to use `pip` or `conda` to install the plug in the same environment that sourmash is installed in.

+In the future, we will include a list of available sourmash plugins in the documentation, and also provide a way to list available plugins.